Diversity at Dordt

 Calvin Wunderink

-Dordt provided Calvin with the tools and experiences he needed to become a competent teacher and prepared him to take a chance, allowing him to teach in the Czech Republic.
+Dordt gave Calvin Wunderink the tools and experiences to become a competent teacher — practical wisdom to do all God created him to do in education.

 Calvin Wunderink